-As per the Society of Chairs of Academic Radiology Departments (SCARD), we cannot accept applications or offer an opportunity to interview with our program until August 1, 2022.
-This date is subject to change depending on updates from SCARD.
-Please visit the SCARD website for the most up to date information on fellowship interview and offer timeline policies.
+As per the Society of Chairs of Academic Radiology Departments (SCARD), we cannot accept applications or offer an opportunity to interview with our program until August 1, 2023.
+(This date is subject to change depending on updates from SCARD.)

-Applications will be reviewed starting August 1, 2022 and applicants will be selected for interviews on a rolling basis.
-Virtual interviews begin on November 7, 2022.
+Check this page for 2023 application deadlines and virtual interview timeline, to be posted this summer.
 An interview is required before an offer for a fellowship position can be formally extended to a candidate.
 Our abdominal fellowship program has signed a pledge agreeing to adhere to the SCARD guidelines for this fellowship season.

 Please submit applications, letters of recommendation, and any questions regarding abdominal and combined abdominal/cardiothoracic fellowship to: